 Summary of St Oliver Plunkett (1629-81) born in Loughcrew, Oldcastle, Co Meath, Ireland, related to several aristocratic families.
-The first Irish martyr to be formally canonised- the last Catholic to be martyred to be martyred for the faith at Tyburn in England.
+The first Irish martyr to be formally canonised- the last Catholic to be martyred for the faith at Tyburn in England.
 The year was 1681 AD.

-Here Patrick Duffy traces his life and his spiritual journey to martyrdom.
+Here Patrick Duffy traces his life and his journey to martyrdom.

 Career in Rome